Let's talk about a sin that’s been around for a very long time.

 I’m coming to understand that I have much prejudice in my heart when someone is different from me.
 When someone is different, my pride rises up to defend “self” and I’m prone to selfish thoughts if not actions.
 At times, I’ve played nice like Jonah, but God is giving you and me a chance to look and see with His eyes and to walk with His love.

-As we emerge from sheltering-in-place, let’s not go for comfortable.
+Let’s not go for comfortable.
 (Right now I’m seeing Jonah under that big leaf taking a snooze and resting off the aftermath of the stormy season in his life.)
 Let’s press into prayers that examine our hearts, conversations that take the scales from our eyes, and humility that projects and projects the unity of a God who loves us all.

 I leaned heavily on the wisdom of several of my friends as I wrote this blog.
 Many of them were women of color who have been so gentle in helping me take the scales from my own eyes.
 I personally challenged when one of them, Danet Fuller, wrote this to me, bringing Nineveh close to home.
 I leave you with this: